- Cox's Walk footbridge remains closed to public access;

 The Trust objected to the Council’s proposal to fell the oaks as we did not feel we had been presented with enough evidence for why they needed to be removed.
 The Council’s Highways team have since explained their rationale for removing the oaks – the scale of the works and the machinery required - and that should the bridge not be repaired then it would need to be closed in time due to its declining condition.
 Our objection to the loss of trees remains, but the impact of the bridge closing on the rest of the reserve also has to be carefully considered.

 Following the halting of proceedings in November, an assessment led the Council to close the Bridge to public access on 27th January on safety grounds, until further notice.
-We liaised with the Council over the course of the year to help ensure that if works proceed that these minimise damage to the woodland and its biodiversity.
+We liaised with the Council over 2019 and will continue to do so in order to help ensure that if and when works proceed that these minimise damage to the woodland and its biodiversity.
 Nevertheless, if works proceed we will monitor them regularly and seek for appropriate repair and restoration if required.

-Earlier in 2020 the Save the Oaks campaign engaged independent engineering consultants are challenging the Council’s position that the trees need to be removed in order to repair the bridge.
-The Council have stated that they would consider any feasible and cost-effective alternatives although there is a limited timescale.
+Earlier in 2020 the Save the Oaks campaign engaged independent engineering consultants to challenge the Council’s position that the trees need to be removed in order to repair the bridge.
+The Council have stated that they would consider any feasible and cost-effective alternatives within a limited timescale.
 Alternative plans were submitted by Save the Oaks in the summer.
-London Wildlife Trust is not in a position to evaluate the engineering integrity of these options, but we urged the Council to engage fully with these structural engineers and make public their findings so that it can be ascertained whether there are alternative solutions to that currently planned.
+London Wildlife Trust is not in a position to evaluate the engineering integrity of these options, but we urged the Council to investigate them and make public their findings so that it can be ascertained whether there are alternative and viable solutions to that currently planned.
 The Council published their response in October.